 - Submit one official transcript from each post-secondary school, demonstrating a four-year bachelor’s degree or its equivalent from an accredited university or institution plus any further education.

 To earn the Certificate, you must have a cumulative GPA of at least 3.0 (i.e., B average), and no grades of a C or below in any of the certificate courses.
 Therefore, students must earn a grade of A, B+, or B in a certificate course in order to have it count toward the certificate.

 Currently, students are able to retake a certificate course in order for it to qualify for a certificate.
 The course will be listed on your transcript for each term that you take it and will include all grades that you are assigned.

 Although a certificate can be completed in four semesters, taking one course each semester, including summer.
 To complete the certificate, students must complete all applicable courses within three years from the first day they start the certificate program.
 See the information below for a sample of the start and required completion time frame.

 - Spring 2021 | Fall 2024

 - Summer 2021 | Spring 2024

-Our Master’s degree programs are a more comprehensive, long-term academic commitment, requiring 10 to 18 courses to complete.
+Our master’s degree programs are a more comprehensive, long-term academic commitment, requiring 10 to 14 courses to complete.
+Certificates can be earned within the master’s degree programs by appropriately selecting your elective courses.
 You must meet specific admissions requirements and complete a degree program application to pursue a degree.